lyokha/vim-xkbswitch/README.md

 --------

 * Supported OS: UNIX / X Server, Windows
-* Switches keyboard layout when entering / leaving Insert and Select mode
+* Switches keyboard layout when entering / leaving Insert and Select modes
 * Keyboard layouts are stored separately for each buffer
+* Keyboard layouts are kept intact while navigating between windows or tabs without leaving Insert mode
 * Automatic loading of language-friendly Insert mode mappings duplicates.
   For example when Russian mappings have loaded then if there was a mapping